DejanAcim/knowledge_base/README.md

 Knowledge Base app allows users to prepare Training Plans.
 Every Training Plan is basically a course which consists of several trainings.
 This may be a useful tool for a team leader or a mentor to prepare a kind of roadmap for their trainees to work on a specific set of tools or technologies.

 Every Training Plan may have several skills attached enabling other users to have a quick view on what is actually trained with this course.
-It also provides a listing function by skill or specific training which may come handy for other users to find, review and reuse an already created Training Plan.
-All logged in users are able to review all Training Plans and vote (only once) if they like them or not.
-Feature other users may find useful to make a decision on reusing or rebuilding a chosen Training Plan.
+It also provides a listing function by skill or specific training which may come in handy for other users to find, review and reuse an already created Training Plan.
+All logged in users are able to review all Training Plans, vote (only once) if they like them or not and leave comments.
+Features other users will surely find useful when making a decision on reusing or rebuilding a given Training Plan.

 ## Technologies